Research shows that genetic diversity can help corals adapt to rising ocean temperatures.

 Our Solution

-Our research suggests sufficient diversity of corals in strategic locations, then coral reefs can adapt to and recover from the effects of climate change.
+Our research shows the diversity of corals in strategic locations can help coral reefs adapt to and recover from the effects of climate change.

 Designing Conservation for Adaptation